PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-08 11:20:06
+Last updated: 2024-04-08 11:20:40
-Random Quote: That's what they do, don't they?
-They show you the world, and then they tell you you can't have it. - Virginia Wilson
+Random Quote: Friendships are the foundation that we stand on. - Nina Locke